linode/docs/docs/websites/cms/drupal/drush-drupal/how-to-install-drupal-themes-and-modules-using-drush-on-centos-8/index.md

 In this section you will download, enable, and set a Drupal theme using Drush.

 1. Navigate to [Drupal's Download and Extend page](https://www.drupal.org/project/project_theme) to find the theme you want to download.
-The drush download name is usually appended to the end of the Drupal theme page's URL; for example, `drupal.org/project/project/my_theme`.
+The Drush download name is usually appended to the end of the Drupal theme page's URL; for example, `drupal.org/project/project/my_theme`.

 1. Move into your Drupal site's document root, `/var/www/html/example.com/public_html/`.
 Replace `example.com` with your own domain's name.